The cost of an appraisal ranges from € 400 to € 950 in the Netherlands. Additional costs can be charged in addition to the standard appraisal fee.

 Additional Costs for the Property Valuation Report: Disbursements

 Disbursements are additional costs incurred for the issuance of an appraisal report.
 For property appraisals, valuation models and the (local) knowledge of the real estate agent are not always sufficient.
-There are factors that influence the value of a property that cannot be seen, even during the inspection by an appraiser.
-It is important that the appraiser is aware of these circumstances because they have a positive or negative effect on the value of the property.
+Some factors influence the value of a property that cannot be seen, even during the inspection by an appraiser.
+The appraiser must be aware of these circumstances because they have a positive or negative effect on the value of the property.

-The appraiser has an obligation to investigate such factors.
+The appraiser must investigate such factors.
 Examples of such factors may include changes in policies, zoning, and usage by the municipality or province in terms of zoning plans, building regulations, liquor licensing laws, open-air recreation, and exemptions.
-Information on environmental pollution (soil, air, and water) and any existing old oil tanks, etc. Permits issued to third parties that may have an impact on the quality of life.
+Information on environmental pollution (soil, air, and water) and any existing old oil tanks, etc. Permits issued to third parties may have an impact on the quality of life.
 Information from the Cadastre.
 This information is often requested from the municipality.
 These costs fall under ‘disbursements’.

-Each municipality is allowed to establish its own rates for these disbursements.
+Each municipality is allowed to establish its rates for these disbursements.
 As a result, City A may turn out to be considerably more expensive than City B, while no costs are charged in City C. To the best of our knowledge, the maximum rate for disbursements is € 70.
-In almost all cases, in addition to consulting the Cadastre, the appraiser will also conduct an investigation into the ownership documents.
+In almost all cases, in addition to consulting the Cadastre, the appraiser will also investigate the ownership documents.
 This may seem unnecessary.
-Unfortunately, practice has shown that it is necessary to verify whether the seller is actually the owner and authorized to sell.
+Unfortunately, practice has shown that it is necessary to verify whether the seller is the owner and authorized to sell.
 This investigation is also included in the disbursements.